Astzesk/challenge-python-cash-machine/README.md

 ## Code Sample

-This section contains descriptions and constitutions of the application code.

 ### **Phase I - Script Development**

 This subsection contains code examples and descriptions, many more about phase one.